planetlab/build/README-fcdistros.txt

 # #################### debians and ubuntus
 #
 # the build utilities can now produce a build VM for the most recent
-# debians (squeeze, wheezy) and ubuntus ( oreinic, precise, quantal,
+# debians (squeeze, wheezy, jessie) and ubuntus ( oreinic, precise, quantal,
 # raring, saucy )
 #
 # of course we're nowhere close to supporting the whole PLC on these